WORK TIMEMON – FRI: 9:00 AM to 5:00 PM CST

 Add Kratom Powder to Foods or Smoothies

 Another great way to consume kratom powder is to add it to fruit juices or smoothies.
 Mixing kratom with food may be an option for adventurous chefs.
-Masking the earthy bitter taste of kratom is always challenging.
+Masking the earthy bitter taste in every type of kratom powder is always challenging.

 Toss and Wash

-Warning: this isn’t recommended but it is popular amongst kratom users.
-If you’re feeling very bold or you’re an experienced kratom powder user, you may be able to do the “toss and wash” method: just put the kratom powder in your mouth and wash it down.
+Warning: this isn’t recommended but it is popular amongst experienced kratom users.
+If you’re feeling very bold, you may be able to do the “toss and wash” method: just put the kratom powder in your mouth and wash it down.
 Kratom powder is dry and can stick to your mouth, so you should have a large beverage on hand.

 This is a tough way to consume kratom, but it also delivers effects quickly if you can tolerate it.
 Not recommended for beginners!

-Our Kratom powders meets strict quality control testing standards so we can assure safe products in either drinks, teas, powders, extracts, and capsules.
-The most popular kratom strains are: green vein kratom, red vein kratom, white vein kratom, and kratom blends.
+Our Kratom powders meet strict quality control testing standards so we can assure safe products in either drinks, teas, powders, extracts, and capsules.
+The most popular kratom strains are green vein kratom, red vein kratom, white vein kratom, and kratom blends.
 Buy our kratom products today!